-The typical workflow for deploying configurations is the following:
+Your typical workflow for deploying LogStream configurations is the following:

 - 1. Work on configs.

+- 2. Save your changes.

-- 2. Commit (and optionally push).
+- 3. Commit (and optionally push).

-- 3. Deploy.
+- 4. Deploy.

 Deployment is the last step after configuration changes have been saved and committed.
-Deploying here means propagating updated configs to Workers.
-Deploying new configurations is done at the Group level.
-To deploy, locate your desired Group and click on Deploy.
-Workers that belong to the group will start pulling updated configurations on their next check-in.
+Deploying here means propagating updated configs to Workers.You deploy new configurations at the Group level: Locate your desired Group and click on Deploy.
+Workers that belong to the group will start pulling updated configurations on their next check-in with the Master.